 Is the bottom of your foot hurting while walking?
 Then listen to your body and stop running!
 When it comes to plantar fasciitis, it’s best to seek medical attention from your physical therapist.

-Still, when it comes to preventing your plantar fasciitis from worsening—or preventing it all together—there are some things I’d recommend you do:
+Still, when it comes to preventing your plantar fasciitis from worsening—or preventing it all together—these are some things I’d recommend you do:

 You’ve had a baby and now you notice your pelvic floor is weak.
 I understand that runners are a unique and wonderful group and are very driven to return to their sport.
-I also know that most runners are going to return to running regardless.
-Trust me, I know… I am one of you.
+Trust me, I know … I am one of you.
 My hope is that we can help you run with less impact on your pelvic floor.
 Regardless of if you had your baby/babies via vaginal delivery or c-section, your pelvic floor was impacted.

-For 10 months (seriously… whoever said pregnancy was 9 months obviously never was pregnant ), your pelvic floor kept that baby in and supported you both… That is a ton of work.
-Taking time to re-educated and strengthen your pelvic floor before you return to running and while you are running is so very important.
-It is not normal for you to pee every time you laugh, cough, sneeze, jump… Moms, you are incredibly selfless and put your kiddos’ needs before your own!
+For 10 months (seriously … whoever said pregnancy was 9 months obviously never was pregnant), your pelvic floor kept that baby in and supported you both.
+That is a ton of work.
+Taking time to re-educate and strengthen your pelvic floor before you return to running and while you are running is so very important.
+It is not normal for you to pee every time you laugh, cough, sneeze, jump.
+Moms, you are incredibly selfless and put your kiddos’ needs before your own!
 Please do not put your pelvic floor and core in the back seat, mommas!
 You do not have to put up with pelvic pain and incontinence.

-The pelvic floor’s primary job is to keep that baby in and then afterwards to keep your insides… well… in.
+The pelvic floor’s primary job is to keep that baby in and then afterwards to keep your insides … well … in.
 Think of it as a hammock that holds your bladder and reproductive organs in and attaches to the front and back of your pelvis.
 These muscles work all day long.
 24/7.
 They work in conjunction with the TA to stabilize the core.
-Any insufficiencies in these muscles can cause pain, incontinence and altered movement.
-A study by Poświata in 2014, found that 45.54% of the 112 elite female endurance athletes (runners and cross-country skiers) polled, suffered from incontinence.
-It is so common ladies!
+Any insufficiencies in these muscles can cause pain, incontinence, and altered movement.
+A study by Poświata in 2014, found that 45.54% of the 112 elite female endurance athletes (runners and cross-country skiers) polled suffered from incontinence.
 You are not alone!
-Read at the end of this section for your pelvic floor exercises.
+But it’s possible to change your fate.

-To keep your core healthy during & after pregnancy you should incorporate our Daily Core exercises.
-You will find these core exercises, as well as the runner’s workouts and more in our MIF Membership – you can try it free here!
+To keep your core healthy during pregnancy and after pregnancy, you should incorporate daily core exercises.
+You will find these core exercises, as well as the runner’s workouts and much more, in our Moms Into Fitness Studio.
+Try it free here!

 Shin splints is a general term that describes swelling and pain localized in either the outside or middle of your shin.
 Usually, shin splints are caused by a dramatic increase of stress on your legs due to physical activities.